anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 ---

 These ORMs are often used separately as they have their own strengths and weaknesses.
-Prisma is known for its phenomenal developer experience but may lack in performance.
-On the other hand, Drizzle shines when it comes to speed but has a steep learning curve.

-Using both these ORMs in the same project is possible, probably not the best idea, but still possible.
-It will allow you to easily write schemas and migrate databases while having a fast backend.
-If you do not have any API built out and are looking to start with combining the two, skip head.
+Prisma is known for its phenomenal developer experience while Drizzle shines when it comes to speed.
+Using both these ORMs in the same project may not be the best idea, but it is possible.
+It will allow you to easily design schemas and migrate them while having a fast backend.
 If you already have an API built out with Prisma, here are some cases when you might want to go with this dual ORM strategy:

--   Small API that can quickly be rewritten in Drizzle
+-   Small API that can quickly be re-written in Drizzle
 -   Slow/heavy backend that needs improvements
--   Want to gain privileges to say “I use Drizzle btw”
+-   Want to gain privileges to say _“I use Drizzle btw”_

+## Demo Repository

+---

+If you find anything confusing while following this guide, feel free to use [this repository](https://github.com/anav5704/great-quotes) as a reference.
+I am planning to create a proper standalone starter temple for a Prisma and Drizzle dual ORM Next.js app very soon.

 ## Setup Neon PostgreSQL

 ---

-Before we set up a PostgreSQL instance on [Neon](https://neon.tech), just now both Prisma and Drizzle do not support all database engines.
-Drizzle supports every PostgreSQL, MySQL and SQLite database while Prisma supports those along with Mongo DB and Cockroach DB.
+Before we set up a PostgreSQL instance on [Neon](https://neon.tech), just know that both Prisma and Drizzle do not support all database engines.
+Drizzle supports every PostgreSQL, MySQL and SQLite database while Prisma supports those along with MongoDB and CockroachDB.

 ### Create Project

 ---

-Head over to Neon, create an account if you do not have one already and then create a project.
+Head over to Neon, create an account if you do not have one already, and then create a project.
 You will be able to create multiple databases within a single project.
 The [free tier](https://neon.tech/pricing) will bless you with a single project with 5GB storage across all databases.

 ![Create Project](./images/create-project.webp)